Motion Path

 But by pressing the Alt/Option key and clicking and dragging this point, you can draw a new tangent and bend the Path on the other side.

-• This function is also available by right-clicking on a point and choosing Toggle Tangents.
+- This function is also available by right-clicking on a point and selecting Toggle Tangents.

 By pressing the Ctrl/Cmd key and clicking on tangent handles, you can dissociate them to create an angle.